At a Glance

 Guatemala is known as, “The land of eternal spring”.
 Temperatures in the highlands are mild and vary little during the year.
 Average temperatures are highs of 77F and lows of 55F.
 May to October is the rainy season but this doesn’t affect all areas and more often means sunny mornings with showers beginning around 4pm.
 June is the month with the higher average pluvial precipitation peaks.
 July and August typically offer a week of dry weather known as the “Indian summer”, which can be an ideal time to travel.
 November to February is the dry-cold season when there is little to no rain but temperatures can be cool, especially in the early morning and evening.
 These months have the lower peaks of temperature in January, and low average ranges in pluvial precipitation.
 March to April is the dry-warm season when the weather is hot and dry.
 The higher temperature peaks are in April and also the lower precipitation averages.

 The height of the foreign tourist season is from Christmas to Easter.
-Things become acute around Christmas, New Year’s and Easter, when Guatemalans take vacations too – we recommend booking many months in advance.
+Things become acute around Christmas, New Year’s and Easter, when Guatemalans take holidays too – we recommend booking many months in advance.
 Another high season runs June to August.

 Set on one of Antigua's famed cobblestone streets, El Convento is a luxury boutique hotel with an intimate atmosphere and is a haven of peace from which to discover the city’s magnificent heritage.
 This is the perfect introduction to Guatemala.